 This includes all the complaints that firms report to us.
 Over 3,000 firms submit complaints data to us reporting one or more complaint.

-- Complaints about PPI rose by 40% to 1.55 million, the highest level of complaints about PPI for more than four years.
-This follows the launch of the FCA's PPI media campaign from 4 April to 18 May 2018.
+- Complaints about PPI rose by 11% to 1.72 million, the highest level of complaints about PPI for more than four years.
+This follows the second round of the FCA's PPI media campaign from 4 April to 18 May 2018.